aksaeri/scrub/pages/recommendations.md

 ### Volume

 There are many books out there on increasing how much you write.
-A good one is Paul Silva's How to Write a Lot.
+A good one is Paul Silva's [How to Write a Lot].
 Each of these books boils down to:

 * make time
 * jealously guard that time